muhammedsalihk/Fraud-Detection-in-Payment-Services/README.md

 In this project, we are trying to build a fraud prevention system for a mobile payments service using the XGBoost library.

 ## Data Description
-The dataset contains 10 features which includes some the type of transaction, information on the origin and destination account balances, the transaction amount, time of transaction etc. This is a synthetic data set developed by E. A. Lopez-Rojas , A. Elmir, and S. Axelsson as part of the research project ”Scalable resource-efficient systems for big data analytics”.
+The dataset contains 10 features which includes some the type of transaction, information on the origin and destination account balances, the transaction amount, time of transaction etc. This is a synthetic data set developed by E. A. Lopez-Rojas, A. Elmir, and S. Axelsson as part of the research project ”Scalable resource-efficient systems for big data analytics”.

 ![Initial DF](https://github.com/muhammedsalihk/Fraud-Detection-in-Payment-Services/blob/master/Images/Initial%20DF.png)